michalcichon/michalcichon.github.io/_posts/2025-10-01-game-vibecoded-in-chatgpt-gemini-and-claude.md

 - After flipping, the card looks the same but mirrored.
 Instead, it should show the face after flipping and the back before flipping.
 ```

-Unfortunately it didn't bring me any closer to the proper solution.
-My entire struggles with the ChatGPT prompting you can find in this repo: https://github.com/michalcichon/memo-game.
+Unfortunately, none of this brought me closer to a proper solution.

+You can find my full series of prompts and attempts in this repo: https://github.com/michalcichon/memo-game.

 ## Gemini

-I wasn't happy with the results coded by ChatGPT so I moved now to Gemini (2.5 Pro).
+I wasn’t happy with the results from ChatGPT, so I moved on to Gemini (2.5 Pro).
 I sent the same prompt:

 ```
 Create a memory game: